Olave Sinclair: Making accounts and issuing permits

 Robert Stewart of Strathdon, a half-brother of Mary, Queen of Scots, who later became the Earl of Orkney was given the lands of Orkney and Shetland in 1565.
 William Murray of Tullibardine, the Comptroller, was appointed as foud.
 Sinclair continued in his role and was called the "foud depute".
 In July 1567, the Privy Council of Scotland asked Sinclair, as a "receiver" of rents, to submit an account for the queen's income in previous years and come to Edinburgh to show it to the lords and auditors of the Scottish exchequer.

 Sinclair's receipts were recorded in the Exchequer Rolls prepared for Murray of Tullibardine as Comptroller.
 In 1566 he returned £1126 Scots and £330 worth of cereal.
+The fat goods and wadmell of 1566 were sold to an Edinburgh merchant Robert Watson.
+Sinclair was censured for not seding his accounts in time to the Privy Council in Edinburgh.

-In 1567, he collected £1159.
+In 1567, Sinclair collected £1159.
 In subsequent years the Shetland rents were recorded as receipts from Robert Stewart, 1st Earl of Orkney.
+The Foud owned or maintained a ship, in 1568 the skipper was Robert Boswall.

 Sinclair's official work included writing licences and testimonials in favour of Hanse merchant skippers like Johan Kordes of Bremen who was given a permit to use the haven of Baltasound in 1560.
 In August 1563, Sinclair wrote to the burgomaster and town council of Bremen about Kordes and his unlicensed competitors, who were exhausting the island resources.
-In September 1567, Sinclair prepared a testimonial for Gerdt Hemeling of Bremen whose ship and cargo of salted fish had been taken from his trading base at "Drosteness" by the Earl of Bothwell, who was briefly Duke of Orkney.
+In September 1567, Sinclair prepared a testimonial for Gerdt Hemeling of Bremen whose ship and cargo of salted fish had been taken from his trading base at "Drosteness" (Dunrossness) by the Earl of Bothwell, who was briefly Duke of Orkney.
 Sinclair employed a legal clerk or writer called Peter Hog who was the scribe of his official documents and helped Sinclair add his signature with his "hand led on the quill".
 Hog was called the "Sheriff Clerk of Shetland".
 Sinclair's servant Henry Nauchty also wrote documents.